OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

    ```

 ## Step 2: Set up the ngrok proxy and notification URL data
 You must expose a public HTTPS endpoint to create a subscription and receive notifications from Microsoft Graph.
 While testing, you can use ngrok to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
 This makes it easier to test and debug webhooks.
-To learn more about using ngrok, see the [ngrok website](https://ngrok.com/) [https://ngrok.com/](https://ngrok.com/).
+To learn more about using ngrok, see the ngrok website at `https://ngrok.com/`

 1. In Solution Explorer, select the **GraphWebhooks** project.